QAOA

 Single-instance QAOA

-A QAOA constructor expects, obviously, a problem.
-As we will show in the examples, the form of input triggers a different execution pathway under the hood.
-However, there are some common arguments that one must pay attention to.
+A QAOA constructor expects a problem.
+As we will show in the examples, the form of input triggers a different

 A user has the ability to choose the initial state of the quantum system before the optimization.
-By default (when the argument initial_state = "Recommended" is passed), a problem-specific initial state would be chosen.
-Other accepted values are "Zero", "Ones, and "Superposition".
-In addition, a user can determine how many layers of the QAOA ansatz to apply.
+By default

-Whenever in doubt, inspect the initial_state variable after initializing a QAOA object to determine the resolved initial state.
+initial_state variable after initializing a QAOA object to determine

-Finally, the solution of the QAOA problem can be accessed through the solution variable, which, based on the problem at hand, would have different formats.
-For a graph problem, it will contain a set of node IDs that correspond to one of the partitions of the solution.
-For QUBO optimization, it will return the solution bitstring as a list of 1’s and 0’s.
+at hand, would have different formats.
+For a graph problem, it will contain a set of node IDs that correspond to one

 Graph Problems

-Divi includes built-in support for several common graph-based optimization problems whose cost hamiltonians are available through Pennylane’s qaoa module.
+Divi includes built-in support for several common graph-based optimization problems whose cost Hamiltonians are available through PennyLane’s qaoa module.
 You can specify these using the graph_problem parameter when initializing a QAOA-based program.
 They are available through a GraphProblem enum.

-Problem Description
+| Problem | Description |

-MAX_CLIQUE Finds the largest complete subgraph where every node is connected to every other.
+Finds the largest complete subgraph where every node is connected to every other. |

-MAX_INDEPENDENT_SET Finds the largest set of vertices with no edges between them.
+Finds the largest set of vertices with no edges between them. |

-MAX_WEIGHT_CYCLE Identifies a cycle with the maximum total edge weight in a weighted graph.
+Identifies a cycle with the maximum total edge weight in a weighted graph. |

-MAXCUT Divides a graph into two subsets to maximize the sum of edge weights between them.
+Divides a graph into two subsets to maximize the sum of edge weights between them. |

-MIN_VERTEX_COVER Finds the smallest set of vertices such that every edge is incident to at least one selected vertex.
+Finds the smallest set of vertices such that every edge is incident to at least one selected vertex. |

-For all problems with the exception of Max-Cut, the constrained version of the Hamiltonian is available by passing the keyword argument is_constrained=True to the constructor.
-Refer to the Pennylane documentation for more details.
+For all problems with the exception of Max-Cut, the constrained version of the Hamiltonian is available by passing the

 The following is an example for finding the max-clique of the bull graph: